Join a panel of MSF staff as they recount their personal stories of life in the field with MSF.

-They will shine a light on the challenges they encounter when responding to crises and explain why and how they provide lifesaving aid to people in need around the world.
+Our speakers will shine a light on the challenges they encounter when responding to crises and explain why and how they provide lifesaving aid to people in need around the world.

 From operating on patients with complex war wounds in Yemen to treating people with HIV in cyclone-devastated Mozambique, the past 12 months have been characteristically busy for MSF.
 With teams working in more than 70 countries, there is no limit to the complexity or variety of the needs we see.
 But what does this look like in real terms?